What makes an image realistic?: Divergences

 \section{Divergences}

-More successful notions of realism are based on divergences between a ground-truth data distribution $P$ and a distribution $Q$ which we want to evaluate.
+More successful notions of realism are based on divergences between a ground-truth data distribution $P$ and a distribution $Q$ which we are trying to evaluate.
 In line with our intuitive notion of realism, if a divergence is zero, then instances of $Q$ are indistinguishable from instances of $P$, that is, we have perfect realism.

-In coding theory, formalizing realism in terms of divergences \citep{matsumoto2018rdp,blau2019rethinking} has resulted in an improved understanding of the lossy compression problem and novel methods to solve them \citep[e.g.,][]{theis2021advantages}.
-In practical applications, generative adversarial networks \citep[GANs;][]{goodfellow2014gan} trained with adversarial losses (which approximate divergences) significantly advanced the state of the art in the perceptual quality of generated images \citep[e.g.,][]{ledig2017srgan}.
+In coding theory, formalizing realism in terms of divergences \citep{matsumoto2018rdp,blau2019rethinking,chen2022rdpf} has resulted in an improved understanding of the lossy compression problem and novel methods to solve them \citep[e.g.,][]{theis2021advantages}.
+In practical applications, generative adversarial networks \citep[GANs;][]{goodfellow2014gan} trained with adversarial losses (which approximate divergences) significantly advanced the state of the art in the perceptual quality of generated images \citep[e.g.,][]{denton2015gan,ledig2017srgan}.
 For the evaluation of generated images, the Fréchet inception distance \citep{heusel2017fid} has established itself as the method of choice and is based on a divergence between distributions over feature activations.

 In the following, we review two approaches to approximating divergences based on samples.